- tel. (+48-12) 663-2677

 Yes, it is obliged to do so according to the rules of the Erasmus+ Programme.
 If it was agreed to do so with the departmental traineeships coordinator in the student’s home department, the traineeship will be recognized as a mandatory traineeship incorporated to the study programme.

-The calls for applications for Erasmus+ Traineeships grants for the academic year 2019/2020 will be held within the deadlines of:
+The calls for applications for Erasmus+ Traineeships KA103-2019 grants will be held within the deadlines of:

 Following calls within the following deadlines: